 The third property of elegance, variable abundance, refers to the number of distinct variables required by one or more deduced steps of the proof.
 For example, the proof might require (for one of its deduced steps) the use of five distinct variables.
-In the vast majority of cases, requiring a smaller number of distinct variables adds to elegance.
+All things being equal, requiring a smaller number of distinct variables adds to elegance.